efjimm/Cellulator/README.md

 Cellulator is currently in early development.
 Expect missing features.
 If you actually intend on using Cellulator, build it in ReleaseSafe mode to catch any latent bugs.

+## Modes

+Cellulator used mode-based input, like in vim.
+There are 3 modes in Cellulator: normal, command normal, and command insert.
+Normal mode allows you to move around the sheet using vim-like motions and perform various operations.
+Command normal and command insert mode allow for editing the command buffer and submitting commands.

 ## Expressions

-Setting a cell's value via the syntax `cellname = expression`. cellname is the identifier of the cell, e.g. `a0`, `C52`, `ZZZ100`. expression is any evaluable expression.
+A cells value can be set in command mode via the syntax `cellname = expression`, where cellname is the address of the cell cell, e.g. `a0`, `C52`, `ZZZ100`, and expression is any evaluable expression.
 Number literals, cell references, cell ranges and builtin functions are supported, and can be formed into more complex expressions using operators.
 Addition, subtraction, multiplication, division and modulus, unary +/- are all supported operators.
 Cell ranges are defined as two cell identifiers separated by a colon character, e.g. `a0:b3`.
 Cell ranges can only be used as arguments to builtin functions, using them in other contexts will parse but produce an error on evaluation.

 There are a number of builtin functions in Cellulator.
 All builtin functions take a variadic number of arguments, which can include range expressions.
 All builtin functions must have at least one